KolinGuo/maya-slam/README.md

     python3 /maya-slam/scene_recon/split_mesh_into_json.py <ply-path> --box-size <box-size>
     ```
 Some helpful scripts for visualization (all of them should be run inside `maya_recon` container):
-* Converting a rosbag to an MP4 video with RGB and depth image:
+* Convert a rosbag to an MP4 video with RGB and depth images:
   ```bash
   python3 /maya-slam/tools/rosbag_to_video.py <bag-path>
   ```